 We convince people and institutions about the importance of privacy and how to fight for it.

-Along with our vast community of friends and partners, we rally and organize for privacy-related causes.
+Along with our community of friends and partners, we rally for privacy-related causes.

-We take action against governments and organizations that act against the interest of our privacy.
+We take action against governments and corporations that jeopardize our privacy.